riscv-europe/summit-website/site.src/pages/conference.md

 <div style="text-align: right">*Back to <a href="#top-tue">Tue 6th</a> - <a href="#top-wed">Wed 7th</a> - <a href="#top-thu">Thu 8th</a>.*</div>

-### Dr Yungang Bao -- RISC-V in China: Embracing the Era of Open-Source Chip
+### Yungang Bao -- RISC-V in China: Embracing the Era of Open-Source Chip

 *Plenary on Wed 7th at 09:30.*